williamboman/eureka/content/using-imagemagick-to-diff-images/index.md

 ImageMagick is a well-known CLI tool that provides image processing capabilities.
 It can handle hundreds of different image formats and gives you a programmatic interface to create, edit, compose, and convert images.
 I personally use the `convert` command very often to resize an image (e.g., `convert -resize 300x300 -quality 100 source.png out.png`) or convert between different formats.
-ImageMagick also has a lesser known the ability to visually diff images, using its `compare` & `montage` commands.
+ImageMagick also has the ability to produce a visual diff between two images, by using its `compare` & `montage` commands.

 <!-- more -->